 We send a complete recovered file list for verification.
 Your data is returned on encrypted external drives or via secure digital transfer.
 All copies are permanently deleted from our systems upon confirmation of receipt.

 Yes.
 RAID 0 has no redundancy — data is striped across all drives with no parity or mirroring.
 When one drive fails, the entire array becomes inaccessible.
 However, the data is still physically present on the platters of every drive in the array.
 Our engineers image each drive individually in our ISO Class 100 cleanroom, then use specialized RAID reconstruction tools to de-stripe the data and rebuild the original file system.
 The success of RAID 0 recovery depends on the condition of every drive in the array.
 If all drives can be imaged successfully, recovery rates are very high.
-This is why it is critical not to attempt a rebuild or run any utilities on the remaining drives.
+This is why it is critical not to attempt a rebuild or run any utilities on the remaining drives — you risk overwriting the data that is still intact.

 No. A degraded RAID array means one drive has already failed and the array is running without its safety net.
 In this state, the remaining drives are under significantly increased workload.
 This added stress dramatically increases the probability of a second drive failure, which would cause total array failure.
 Power down the NAS immediately, do not attempt to rebuild with a replacement drive, and contact our engineers at 1-888-749-3786.
 A failed rebuild on a degraded array is one of the most common causes of catastrophic RAID data loss we see in our lab.